Autumn on Shetland ‐ Nature, Light & Land

 To nature and landscape photographers the Shetland Islands needs little in the way of introduction; a remote archipelago alive with unspoilt and equally untamed natural beauty with a tantalising array of evocative wildlife, dramatic skies and wild landscapes.
 Shetland is one of those talked and dreamt about places that is a must for nature and landscape photographers…

-This exciting new autumn workshop showcases the enchanting northern isles in the magical and ever changing autumn light.
-Led by Richard Shucksmith and Brydon Thomason the workshop targets a unique combination of the islands wild and untamed sea and landscapes and an opportunity to focus on the wildlife of the season, as well as the spectacular and world renowned gannet colonies the itinerary will feature the opportunities to track and photograph Shetland’s wild otters.
+This exciting autumn workshop showcases the enchanting northern isles in the magical and ever changing autumn light.
+Led by Richard Shucksmith and Brydon Thomason, joint authors of the highly acclaimed Otters in Shetland – the tale of the draatsi, the workshop targets a unique combination of the islands wild and beautiful untamed landscapes and the wildlife that thrive in it.
+This will include the spectacular and world renowned gannet colonies on Hermaness, arguably the most spectacular seabird cliffs in Europe whilst the itinerary also features the exclusive opportunity to track, learn about and photograph Shetland’s wild otters.

 Autumn is renowned as a season to offer some fabulous and often dramatic conditions for landscape photography; from clear and warm Indian-summer sunshine to sunbursts through moody stormy skies and even autumn gales powering waves against wild and windswept cliffs.
 In Shetland we can often expect suggestions of all four seasons in one day.
 ‘With this in mind the itinerary remains fairly flexible so as we can ensure we maximise our chances for the best light in the best locations for landscape opportunities’.